Barons' Crusade: Defeat at Gaza and loss of Jerusalem

 Peter's minor victory would soon be overshadowed.
 When the complete army reached Jaffa on 12 November 1239, a subset of the army wanted to conduct a raid of their own.
-The leaders of this defiant group were Henry of Bar, Amaury of Montfort, and Hugh of Burgundy, alongside four of the major local lords, including Walter of Brienne, Balian of Sidon, John of Arsuf, and Odo of Montbéliard.
+The leaders of this defiant group were Henry of Bar, Amaury de Montfort, and Hugh of Burgundy, alongside four of the major local lords, including Walter of Brienne, Balian of Sidon, John of Arsuf, and Odo of Montbéliard.
 This group, which included somewhere between 400 and 600 knights, split off from the main army, against the clear protests of Theobald, Peter of Brittany, and the leaders of all three of the military orders (the Knights Templar, the Knights Hospitaller, and the Teutonic Order).
 The group rode all night and a portion of them soon battled an Egyptian force commanded by Rukn al-Din al-Hijawi at the battle at Gaza on the following day, 13 November.
 The contingent was soundly defeated before Theobald's forces could arrive to rescue them; Henry was killed, and Amaury was among several hundred crusaders taken prisoner.
 The army then marched all the way back to Acre.

 About a month after the battle at Gaza, an-Nasir Dawud of Transjordan, whose caravan had been seized by Peter, marched on Jerusalem, which was largely undefended.
 After a month of being holed up in the Tower of David, the garrison of the citadel surrendered to Dawud on 7 December, accepting his offer for safe passage to Acre.
 Jerusalem was in Muslim hands for the first time since 1229 (the Sixth Crusade).